pcoet/golang-patterns/docs/tutorials/new_project.md

 The directory structure for the `main` package follows the convention of using a [cmd](https://github.com/golang-standards/project-layout/tree/master/cmd) directory for applications.
-In this case, you only have one application, but in more complex projects you might have multiple client applications.
+In this case, you only have one application, but in more complex projects you might have multiple apps.

 <a id="install-the-application"></a>
 ## Install the application